 Solus Was a Potential Daily Driver

 I’ve been busy for the past several months.
 I haven’t had time to load up by Solus installation and hang out with it for a while.
 That’s what I do with distros when I’m genuinely considering the possibility of making them a future daily driver.
-I just install everything I need and I spend a few evening kind of pretending like that’s my main computer.
+I just install everything I need and I spend a few evenings kind of pretending like that’s my main computer.
 So today, I decided to spend some time with Solus.
 After booting it up I decided to go the the website and find out what the latest developments are.
 However, the website was down.
 Again.
 The Solus website has a history of being down, so I decided to investigate.

 A Little Bit of History About Solus